Ingredients for frosting: cream cheese, powdered sugar, milk, vanilla extract

 Add the dry ingredients into the wet.
 Stir until just combined; don't over mix.

 Add carrots and any other mix-ins (raisins or walnuts).
 Stir to combine.
 (Batter will be thick).

 Turn batter out into prepared pan, smoothing the top lightly with a spatula.

-Bake for about 26 minutes, or until a toothpick inserted in the center comes out mostly clean.
-Allow bars to cool in pan for about 30 minutes before glazing.
+Bake for ~26 minutes, or until a toothpick inserted in the center comes out mostly clean.
+Don't over bake – they will be dry.
+Allow bars to cool in pan for about 30 minutes before cutting and glazing.

 In a large mixing bowl, use a hand held mixer to beat the softened cream cheese until light and fluffy.
 Gradually add in powdered sugar, about 1/2 cup at a time, until combined.
 Add in the vanilla extract and milk and beat again until smooth.

 Welcome to my tiny “korner” on the Internet!
 I am a Registered Dietitian Nutritionist who loves cookies as much as kale.
 (OK, maybe I like cookies a little bit more but shh, don’t tell anyone).
 I am so glad you’re here!
 Follow along for hassle free, realistic and approachable recipes.